 Transformation

-The borough launched an AI-powered chatbot that could answer straightforward questions and allowed users to find out when their holiday bin collection date was scheduled.
+The borough launched an AI-powered Agent that could answer straightforward questions and allowed users to find out when their holiday bin collection date was scheduled.

 Results